-Because all the ingredients are amazing…coconut oil, vanilla paste, 60 percent cacao chocolate chips, coco powder and plain full fat greek yogurt….
+Because all the ingredients are amazing…coconut oil, vanilla paste, 60 percent cacao chocolate chips, coco powder and full fat sour cream….

 Now coffee haters, don’t worry!
 Espresso powder does not make this cake taste like coffee, it simply enhances the already rich chocolate flavor.
 I am not a fan of mocha myself, so trust me!

 This is a double chocolate cake, hence the photo above, rich dark chocolate chips and cacao powder.
-The greek yogurt makes this cake amazingly moist.
+The sour cream makes this cake amazingly moist.